psychowood/ng-torrent-ui/README.md

 - [ ] Documentation
 - [ ] Generalize API to allow the usage with different torrent applications
 - [ ] Code cleanup
+- [ ] Desktop notifications for supported browsers
 - [ ] Toolbar auto fit width
 - [ ] Find a cool name
 - [ ] Any ideas?
 Tell me :)